intel/yask/README.md

       https://software.intel.com/en-us/articles/intel-software-development-emulator,
       for functional testing if you don't have native support for any given instruction set.

-To continue with building and running, see YASK-intro.pdf in the docs directory.
+To continue with building and running, see the [YASK tutorial](https://www.ixpug.org/components/com_solutionlibrary/assets/documents/1538169451-IXPUG_Fall_Conf_2018_paper_2%20-%20Rev3%20-%20Charles%20Yount.pdf).

 ### Backward-compatibility notices:
 * Version 2.15.04 required a call to `yc_grid::set_dynamic_step_alloc(true)` to allow changing the